Please click the buttons below for access to the information shown or use the above tabs and their drop down menus

 Visit the Sherwood Community Centre website to see what other activities take place here.
 Or if you found this history of Woodthorpe House interesting, take a look at the exhibition in Christine’s Community Cafe which is open on weekdays and come on a guided tour and see the deep cellars and other parts of the building.

-History of Sherwood Community Centre
+We are based at Sherwood Community Centre

 Woodthorpe House still has some attractive architectural features, such as the neo-